 It’s a good idea to leave the “let fans pay more if they want” box checked.
 Sometimes fans just want to shower you with wealth, and who are you to argue?

 In this example, we’re shipping from the United States, so we have three shipping regions available: U.S., Canada, and the rest of the world.
 You set two shipping prices for each region: how much you’ll charge to send one t-shirt, and how much extra you’ll charge for each additional shirt in the same order.
 We wish we could do this bit for you, but t-shirt and packing material weight vary, so head to the post office with some samples of your items to make sure your shipping charges are accurate.
+If you've indicated your merch is of type "other" (step 2), a "no shipping" option will become available.

 Let’s imagine we have large, medium and small t-shirts, and that we have 10 of each.